Somaliland–United States relations: 2007

-In 2007, the United States provided one million dollars in aid through the International Republican Institute to support training for parliamentarians and other key programs in preparations for the 2010 presidential election.
+In 2007, the United States provided one million dollars in aid through the International Republican Institute to support training for parliamentarians and other key programs in preparations for the 2010 Somaliland presidential election.
 The U.S. expected to provide an additional one point five million in continued support for the democratization process in Somaliland following the elections.

 2010

 From March 20 to March 28, 2010, a delegation of Somaliland senior ministers and parliamentarians visited the United States on an invitation from the U.S. The delegation met with senior officials of the National Security Council in the Executive Building of the White House.
 The delegation had multiple discussions with the leadership of the State Department's Africa Bureau including the Assistant Secretary of State for African Affairs, Principal Deputy Assistant Secretary of State for African affairs, and Deputy Assistant Secretary of State for East Africa.
 The meetings were also attended by senior officials from the U.S. Department of Defense and other relevant U.S. government bureaus and agencies.
 Both nations explored Somaliland's political status in light of the Djibouti Peace Process.
 Discussions revolved around religious extremism, terrorism, piracy, and the lack of adequate social and economic development.
 The U.S. side pledged its support and agreed to the creation of a joint follow-up group to monitor progress made.
 The delegation also had discussions with US-based private and non-profit organizations and multilateral donors such as USAID and the World Bank.
 The delegation emphasized areas that have the greatest impact on people's daily existence, such as clean potable water, improved agriculture, health, education, and rural development.
 The delegation concluded its visit meeting with the Somaliland community in Washington D.C.

 On September 24, 2010, Johnnie Carson, the then-Assistant Secretary of State for African Affairs, stated that the United States would be modifying its strategy in Somalia and would seek deeper engagement with the governments of Somaliland and Puntland while continuing to support the Somali Transitional Government.
 Carson said the U.S. would send aid workers and diplomats to Puntland and Somaliland and alluded to the possibility of future development projects.
 However, Carson emphasized that the U.S. would not extend formal recognition to either region.